Ecommerce is booming, getting new customers is getting harder and pricier.

 How do you grow in cut-throat competition?
 You work with what you already have – and paid for!

 You do retention marketing to make more sales to your existing customers.
-Here’s how.
+Here are our ideas for online customer retention strategies.

 It is working to keep customers as such for longer, buying often and buying more.
 It is the active effort to get repeat orders and return customers.